evelynbirnzain/BDP_3/reports/Assignment-3-Report.md

    (`tenantstreamapp`).
 (1 point)

 (i) The schema of the input data can be found in ![schema.py](../code/tenantstreamapp/schema.py).
-Each input measurement has an id, timestamp, location, sensor metadata, and some actual measurement data and is represented as a nested dictionary.
-Upon ingestion into the messaging system,
+Each input measurement has an id, timestamp, location, sensor metadata, and some "actual" measurement data.
+The actual measurement data consists of a list of measurements, each with a type and a value (e.g. temperature, 20.0).
+It is important to note that each measurement sent in a semi-structured format and is a nested object, as there is quite a lot of metadata for each sensor and location.
+Since there are different types of sensors that take different types of measurements, each measurement need to define its type instead of having a fixed list of fields like temperature, humidity, etc. in the schema.
+This way, the schema can be extended to include new types of measurements without having to change the schema itself.

+It is important to enforce schemas for both the input and result data to ensure that the data is correctly interpreted and processed by the `tenantstreamapp` and to ensure that the results are correctly interpreted by the tenant as well.
+If the `coredms` wasn't document-based but rather a relational database, the schema would also need to be enforced for being able to store the results in the database.
+Enforcing the schema also makes sure that wrong data that accidentally gets into the system is caught early and can be handled appropriately instead of causing errors or wrong results further down the line.
+In this case, the schema is enforced by the Spark SQL JSON deserializer `from_json` when reading the input stream.

 TODO: output schema

-(ii) The input data is JSON serialized.
-Upon ingestion into the messaging system, each measurement becomes a Kafka message with the key being the sensor id and the value being the JSON serialized measurement, as well as some metadata (e.g. timestamp ==  ingestion time, topic, partition, offset).
-The `tenantstreamapp` uses Spark Structured Streaming to read the input stream using the SS Kafka connector and then deserializes the JSON data using both the schema described above and the Spark SQL JSON deserializer `from_json`.
+(ii) The input data is JSON serialized and binary encoded so that it can be handled by Kafka.
+Upon ingestion into the messaging system, each measurement becomes a Kafka message with the key being the sensor id and the value being the JSON serialized measurement, as well as some metadata (e.g. timestamp i.e. ingestion time, topic, partition, offset).
+The `tenantstreamapp` uses Spark Structured Streaming to read the input stream using the SS Kafka connector and then decodes and deserializes the JSON data using both the schema described above and the Spark SQL JSON deserializer `from_json`.

 TODO: output serialization